TEXT

 Residents’ past acts of kindness inspired Ecumenical to create “Caught in the Act!” stickers for co-workers, residents and visitors to award each other when a kind act is observed.
 Additionally, co-workers and residents can share them outside our campus to acknowledge kindness and encourage others to pass it on.

-Michael Leader, chairman & CEO, and founders’ son, says, “Every single day I am inspired by my co-workers when I see acts of kindness—big or small.
+Michael Leader, executive chairman and founders’ son, says, “Every single day I am inspired by my co-workers when I see acts of kindness—big or small.
 Many times these kind gestures are done without thought, which speaks to the truly caring nature of our team.
 It reminds me of my parents’ compassion and what they instilled in my family and in turn, the Ecumenical culture.”’

 Mrs. Leader’s big heart remains an inspiration to us all.
 Feel free to pass it on this month and every day thereafter.